ClaraML96/ClaraML96.github.io/index.markdown

 ## ACT II : When the City Celebrates, the Subway Becomes a Party

-To understand how the subway operates under pressure, we explore how ridership patterns shift during major city-wide celebrations.
-We will here focus on two iconic events: the annual New York City Marathon and New Year’s Eve festivities at Times Square.
-These events test the system’s capacity and highlight how New Yorkers rely on the subway to move through moments of collective celebration.
+Large-scale city celebrations don’t just bring joy—they also transform mobility.
+During such moments, the subway acts as both a lifeline and a pressure valve, adapting to surges in human movement.
+In this section, we examine two of New York’s most iconic events: the New York City Marathon and New Year’s Eve in Times Square.
+Both reshape ridership patterns in unique ways, offering a window into how the subway supports—and strains under—the weight of collective celebration.

 ### New York City Marathon
+Held every first Sunday in November, the [New York City Marathon](https://www.nyrr.org/tcsnycmarathon/getinspired/marathonhistory) attracts over 50,000 runners and nearly two million spectators, spanning all five boroughs.
+The subway becomes the artery through which runners, volunteers, and fans reach the course—especially in and around Central Park, where the race ends.

-Every first Sunday in November, over 50,000 runners traverse all five boroughs for the [New York City Marathon](https://www.nyrr.org/tcsnycmarathon/getinspired/marathonhistory).
-Stations near Central Park, like 59 St-Columbus Circle and 72 St, experience ridership spikes of 30–40% compared to typical Sundays.
+Stations like 59 St–Columbus Circle and 72 St see 30–40% more traffic compared to a regular Sunday.

 <!--
 <div style="display: flex; justify-content: center;">